Apply for funding to invest in infrastructure to protect communities from flooding: Flood Risk Infrastructure Investment Program

 Eligibility

-Only municipalities can apply for funding.
+Only municipalities and villages can apply for funding.

 The application needs to demonstrate the project’s potential to reduce flood risks and community vulnerability.
 It should also show that stakeholders (like neighbouring municipalities, provincial and federal government departments, private sector and homeowners) support the project.

-You need to apply for funding by 7 June 2023.
-Only money spent on costs between 1 April 2023 and 31 March 2024 is eligible for funding.
+You need to apply for funding by 13 June 2024.
+Only money spent on costs between 1 April 2024 and 31 March 2025 is eligible for funding.

 How to apply